platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 The distributed nature of most CDNs means that for proper functioning, any domains that you intend to make use of the CDN are required to use CNAME records for pointing the DNS entries.
-Pointing from an apex domain such as `example.com` to a hostname with a CNAME record isn't possible for all DNS hosts, verify your registrar supports [Canonical Name (CNAME) records for apex domains](../steps/dns.md#handling-apex-domains).
+Pointing from an apex domain such as `example.com` to a hostname with a CNAME record isn't possible for all DNS hosts.
+Verify your registrar supports [CNAME records for apex domains](../steps/dns.md#handling-apex-domains).

 ## Initial setup

-For Dedicated plans, CDN setup is handled for both staging and production by Platform.sh as part of your onboarding.
+For Dedicated plans, a CDN is set up automatically for both Staging and Production environments as part of your onboarding.

 For self-service Grid plans, the setup can be done at any time by the customer.